ytachioka/tremor_challenge/README.txt

 ## step4: reproduce results with the best parameters
 `python rep_opt.py` for each seed

-## step5: to submit papers, labels are predicted by combining two HAR models trained on original and augmented data
+## step5: to submit papers, labels are predicted by combining three HAR models trained on the original and augmented data
 `python 4_evaluateHAR.py`